 Bonus Tip: Stay on Top of Industry Trends for Bookkeepers

-In a world where computers are obsolete within a few weeks after you purchase them, it’s tough to stay on top of new trends and changes in the industry.
-For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replace with subscription-based cloud software, also known as software as a service (or SAAS).
-This is a trend that is completely changing how bookkeepers and accountants do business, so it’s important that you understand how it works since it will have a direct impact on your business.
+It’s tough to stay on top of new trends and changes in the industry.
+For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replaced with subscription-based cloud software, also known as software-as-a-service (SaaS).
+This is a trend that’s changing how bookkeepers and accountants do business, so it’s important that you understand how it works since it’ll have a direct impact on your business.

-Here are a few steps that you can take to “stay in the loop” on what’s going on in the bookkeeping/accounting industry:
+Here are a few tips to “stay in the loop” on what’s going on in the bookkeeping/accounting industry.

-I’m sure that you probably get your fair share of “junk” mail, and you will be surprised by how much valuable information you can get from monthly blogs and newsletters.
-I’m not telling you to sign up for every accounting/bookkeeping blog that you come across, but I have listed a few that I think are worth checking out:
+You may be surprised by how much valuable information you can get from monthly blogs and newsletters.
+You may not want to sign up for every accounting/bookkeeping blog that you come across, but here are a few worth checking out: